MEMBER SIGN IN

 "This is going to be an improvement over our current status because if we pick it to death and say it's not good enough, it's not this, it's not that, we're not going to get anything, it's going to stay right the way it is, and the truth is we've got to get that dam out because if that thing ever goes, we're going to have major flooding downstream and that will impact a lot of low-income neighborhoods and it could even impact our hospital, which is a major community asset, needless to say."

-Central Berkshire Habitat for Humanity is hosting a hearing on the dam removal on Wednesday, Oct.
+DCR is hosting a public meeting with Central Berkshire Habitat for Humanity as a local partner on Wednesday, Oct.
 23, at 5:30 p.m. at the Polish Falcons Club on Bel Air Avenue.

 The organization says the meeting will: